 They always have different events going on in the glasshouse, such as yoga classes or cocktail hours.
 I would check out their calendar when you’re visiting to see if you can get tickets to any special events.

 Make sure to stop at the gift shop to get some beautiful Seattle souvenirs for yourself or a friend.
+I have several stunning pieces of my own in my home.

 The National Nordic Museum is located in the Ballard neighborhood and is great for rainy day things to do in Seattle.
 This is the best place to learn about the Nordic influence of this area on a rainy day in Seattle.
 You’ll see exhibits from Iceland, Norway, Denmark, Finland, and Sweden throughout the museum.

-14. See Famous Music Memorabilia
+14. See Famous Music Memorabilia at MoPop

 You can visit the interactive Sound Lab, where you’ll have a chance to try out various instruments.
 There are soundproof rooms where you can jam with other people or learn to DJ on turntables.

 Visiting the Museum of Pop Culture is one of the more popular Seattle indoor activities, as you can spend hours here warm and entertained.
+When you’re done, head over to the Seattle Center to get lunch at MOD Pizza.

-15. Check Out Old Airplanes
+15. Check Out Airplanes at the Musem of Flight

 Heading to the Museum of Flight is one of the best things to do in Seattle on a rainy day.
 You can easily spend a whole day here with how many exhibits there are.